-5.6.3 Design Principles for Troubleshooting Evaporation Systems areas.
+3.7.3 Design Principles for Troubleshooting Evaporation Systems

+When evaporator and concentrator issues occur there are typically limited knowledgeable resources at the mill, especially at mills that traditionally have not had problems in these areas.
 Mill operations and technical staffs have been reduced significantly over the last twenty-five years.
 Best practice evaporator/concentrator design will include tools for monitoring and troubleshooting that are useful to both operations and technical personnel.
 Instrumentation in addition to those needed for operation is required.
-Table 5.8 below lists these instruments and the subsequent discussion will highlight their use in troubleshooting operating problems.
-Data from the recommended additional instruments for troubleshooting are applied in one or more design principles that are noted in Table 5.8.
+Table 2 below lists these instruments and the subsequent discussion will highlight their use in troubleshooting operating problems.
+Data from the recommended additional instruments for troubleshooting are applied in one or more design principles that are noted in Table 2.